-We are proud to have brought UK’s most popular education program for GPs to Australia.
+We are proud to support UK’s most popular education program for GPs.
 In 2014, GP Update set up a social enterprise, Primary Care International (PCI), to extend its reach outside of the UK.
-Revenue from GP Update courses delivered in settings such as Australia will be used to support PCI’s operational costs as it develops projects in low and middle-income countries.
+Revenue from GP Update courses delivered by HealthCert will be used to support PCI’s operational costs as it develops projects in low and middle-income countries.
 These projects include health worker training on Non-Communicable Diseases in refugee camps and other humanitarian settings, as well as partnering with African organisations to test new approaches to primary care through a Healthcare Innovation Programme.

 Currently funded projects include:

-HealthCert supports the professional development of Australian GP Registrars through a special scholarship.
-Doctors in training who are on a recognised pathway to General Practice Registration through a recognised Australian training provider receive a HealthCert Scholarship of $500 for all face-to-face certificate courses and $350 for all online certificate courses.
+HealthCert supports the professional development of GP Registrars through a special scholarship.
+Doctors in training who are on a recognised pathway to General Practice Registration through a recognised training provider receive a HealthCert Scholarship of $500 for all face-to-face certificate courses and $350 for all online certificate courses.

 GPs are expected to manage patients with skin cancer and other dermatological concerns in primary care, especially if they take a position in regional areas with very limited access to specialist care.
 However, these subjects are often undertaught at medical schools and GPs entering the workforce might feel underequipped to manage these patients.
 The HealthCert certificate courses aim to equip the doctors with the necessary skills to manage these conditions with confidence and improve patient outcomes in primary care.
 The courses also offer an essential step towards

-With the majority of skin cancer work managed in primary care, every GP practising in Australia should have fundamental skin cancer diagnosis skills to help improve patient outcomes and save lives.
+With the majority of skin cancer work managed in primary care, every practising GP should have fundamental skin cancer diagnosis skills to help improve patient outcomes and save lives.
 The free online course is based on the suite of university quality-assured skin cancer certiﬁcate courses which have been attended by thousands of medical professionals worldwide.
 The objective of the short course is to provide GPs with the fundamental knowledge required to screen and identify suspicious skin lesions in a busy general practice.